 What’s one more subscription?
 Probably one too many, if you’re suffering from subscription fatigue.
 Hence Apple’s cunning plan: mash all your existing Apple subscriptions into one.
+If you own one of the best smartphones on sale today, it’s a move that makes sense.

 Instead of having up to six of the things, you just let Tim Cook raid your piggy bank once every month for all of those six things.
 You’ll be throwing a few quid into the bargain bin, but is the One worth it?